 R381 sells for \$2,495.
-For more information, contact Susan Conley, Marketing, Rapid Systems Inc., 433 N. 34th St., Seattle, WA 98103, (206) 547-8311, FAX (206) 548-0322.
+For more information, contact Susan Conley, Marketing, Rapid Systems Inc., 433 N. 34th St., Seattle, WA 98103, [206] 547-8311, FAX [206] 548-0322.

-booklet covers all aspects from sound theory to the best Surround Sound format for your listening room.
+audio vioed Technologies has published a guide for those planning to install a Surround Sound system.
+This fact-filled booklet covers all aspects from sound theory to the best Surround Sound format for your listening room.
 It also describes how Dolby, Lucas THX, Sony SRS, and Omnisound technologies work and explains the dos and don'ts of high definition Surround Sound.

 High Definition Surround Sound sells for \$6 alone and for \$10 with room templates.
 With each purchase, a \$3 contribution will be made to the Illinois Institute of Technology to support HDSS research.
-You receive a \$10 discount certificate on your first Omnisound Home Theater Surround Sound system.
-This fact-filled cluded.
+You receive a \$10 discount certificate on your first Omnisound Home Theater Surround Sound order.
+A dealer list is included.
 For more information, contact Audio Video Technologies, Inc., 60 E. Ida, Antioch, IL 60002, (312) 395-6321.